EddieAbbondanzio/eddieabbondanz.io/content/post/XJ/ass-cancer-rehab-part-1/index.md

 My Cherokee is rusty, has a laundry list of issues, gets 17 MPG on the good days, and is literally a brick on wheels.
 But I love it.

-It's hard to explain but I enjoy finding the beauty in ordinary things.
-I'd rather have an older vehicle that I took the time to work out all the kinks and smooth out the rough edges than something I drove off the dealer's lot.
-It makes you appreciate just how much time and effort the engineers put into designing said vehicle.

-I don't believe Cherokees will ever be worth a lot of money.
-But I do believe they've bottomed out in price and are slowly increasing in value.
-I think because of how many were produced [(2.8+ million)](http://www.yuccaman.com/jeep/history.html) and the fact that almost anyone you ask has owned one, or knows someone that owned, there will be a nostalgia for them.

-While I might be (or might not be!) jumping the gun and fixing up a Cherokee that others may deem as too far gone, I really believe this will become more and more of a common trend over the next decade as the limited pool of XJs slowly dries up.
-Suddenly those Cherokees that were once rust buckets will become good starting points for full out restorations.
-Someday...
+XJs aren't fancy by any means and that's what I like the most about them.
+I love driving mine in the snow.
+Breaching snow banks and drifting around in the snow are my two favorite past times.

+I don't think Cherokees will ever be worth a lot of money, nor will I ever get the money back I've put into mine but I realized the only vehicle I'd replace my XJ with is another XJ.
+Because of that I figured I may as well fix up mine since I already know about all the issues it has.
 ![](images/1.jpg)

-Since May I've been spending the majority of my free time trying to fix it up.
+Since May I've been spending the majority of my free time picking away at its issues.
+And even though the Jeep seems to fight back against every repair I make, I'm slowly gaining headway.
 I did a full tear down restoration on the front axle which involved removing it from the vehicle, sandblasting it, painting it, and then replacing everything on it with brand new components.

 ![](images/2.jpg)
 ![](images/3.jpg)